ThongLai/Student-Dataset-Classification/README.md

+# Student Performance Prediction and Comparison of Machine Learning Models

 Hello everyone,

 I am thrilled to share a work of mine as a participant in Oeson's Data Science Internship Program.